← The journal Vertical M&A Guides February 19, 2026

 The technology layer serving wealth management encompasses several categories:

-Portfolio management and reporting: Platforms like Orion Advisor Solutions, Black Diamond (SS&C), and Addepar provide the core technology infrastructure for advisory firms, handling portfolio accounting, performance reporting, and client communications.
+Portfolio management and reporting: Platforms like Orion Advisor Solutions, Black Diamond (SS&C), and Addepar provide core technology infrastructure for advisory firms, handling portfolio accounting, performance reporting, and client communications.

-Financial planning: Tools like MoneyGuidePro (Envestnet), eMoney (Fidelity), and RightCapital help advisors create comprehensive financial plans for clients.
+Financial planning: Tools like MoneyGuidePro (Envestnet), eMoney (Fidelity), and RightCapital help advisors create financial plans for clients.

 CRM and client engagement: Salesforce Financial Services Cloud, Redtail (acquired by Orion), and Wealthbox serve as the relationship management layer for advisory firms.